-Orlanda Broom’s work continues to gain popularity with her popular series of lush, large landscape and abstract works.
+Orlanda Broom’s work continues to gain notoriety with her popular series of lush, large landscape and abstract works.
 We recently caught up with the bestselling-Brit to learn about her countryside studio, her never-ending collection of brushes, and her artistic process from first draft to the final product.

 Good morning, Orlanda!
 What’s the first thing you do when you wake up in the morning?